dmi3aleks/ML/README.md

 ## Support Vector Machines

+## Clustering using K-means algorithm (unsupervised learning)

+Problem statement: find clusters in an unlabeled dataset.

+Optimization objective: find such K centroids for clusters that the total distortion (sum of distances between a point and its cluster centroid) are minimal.

+Algorithm:
+1. randomly initialize K cluster centroids (E.g. by picking K data points from the input set at random);
+1. repeat:
+- find the closest centroid for each data point in the input set;
+- update cluster centroids with a mean of the data points it is linked to.

+Since there is a chance to converge to a local minimum, it makes sense to:
+1. for many different random initializations for centroid centers:
+- run algorithm to convergence;
+- calculate the cost function.
+2. pick the result with the smallest value of the cost function.

+Picking the right amount of clusters K:
+1. Elbow method: plot minimum of the cost function with regard to the amount of clusters - pick K at the "elbow" of the graph (i.e. the last one that gives a substantial improvement in terms of cost function reduction);
+1. An alternative is to look at how clusters are going to be used later by the downstream purpose (E.g. see what K enables downstream calculation to perform the best).

 ## Learning with large datasets

 "It's not who has the best algorithm that wins.
 It's who has the most data".j